Robust and Heavy-Tailed Mean Estimation Made Simple, via Regret Minimization: The Meta-Problem and a Meta-Algorithm

 The overall procedure succeeds with probability at least $1-\delta$ by a union bound, since \autoref{alg:filter} and \textsc{Prune} are both set up to have a failure rate at most $\delta/2$.
 Now for the run-time, \textsc{Prune}($S,r,\delta$) takes $O(nd\log(1/\delta))$ by~\autoref{lem:naive-prune}.
 Moreover, by \autoref{lem:filter}, \autoref{alg:filter} runs in time $\widetilde O(nd \log(1/\delta) \cdot T)$ time, with $T= O(\rho \epsilon / \lambda)$ being the iteration count.
 Since $\rho = 16d\lambda/ \epsilon$, we have $T= O(d)$, and this immediately yields the desired runtime. \end{proof}

 \paragraph{Analysis via regret minimization} Now it remains to analyze~\autoref{alg:filter}, proving~\autoref{lem:filter}.
 We will cast the algorithm under the framework of regret minimization using multiplicative weights update (MWU).
 To see that, we consider $\{x_i\}_{i=1}^n$ as the set of actions, $w^{(t)}$ as our probability distribution over the actions at time $t$, and we receive a loss vector $\tau^{(t)}$ each round.
 The weights are updated in a standard fashion.
-Further, the weights must lie in the constraint set $\mathcal{W}_{n,\epsilon}$ and thus the projection step.
+Then, to ensure that the weights lie in the constraint set $\mathcal{W}_{n,\epsilon}$, we perform a projection step.
 (Note that the algorithm is implementing both the player and the adversary.)
 The following is a classic regret bound of MWU for the online linear optimization problem.

 \begin{lemma}[regret bound \cite{arora2012multiplicative}] Suppose $\rho \geq \tau^{(t)}_i$ for every $t$ and $i$.
 Then for \textit{any} weight $w\in \mathcal{W}_{n,\epsilon}$, \autoref{alg:filter} satisfies that